Procedure Guide ·Neuter ·2026

 Why It's Done

-Neutering prevents unwanted litters and eliminates testicular cancer risk.
-It reduces prostate disease, perineal hernias, and perianal tumors.
-Behaviorally, it decreases roaming (by up to 90%), urine marking, and inter-male aggression.
+Prevents unwanted litters and eliminates testicular cancer risk.
+Reduces prostate disease, perineal hernias, and perianal tumors.
+Decreases roaming (up to 90%), urine marking, and inter-male aggression.
 Recommended at 6-12 months for most breeds

 What to Expect

-The vet makes a small incision just in front of the scrotum, removes both testicles, and closes the incision with sutures.
-The procedure takes 15-30 minutes under general anesthesia.
-It's less invasive than spaying — no abdominal entry.
+Small incision in front of scrotum, both testicles removed, closed with sutures.
+Takes 15-30 minutes under general anesthesia.
+Less invasive than spaying - no abdominal entry.
 Most dogs go home the same day.
 Simpler and faster than spay surgery

 Cost Breakdown - $150-$600